tombatossals/angular-openlayers-directive/doc/02-center-attribute.md

 }
 ```

-Adding that attribute to our center object will synchronize the map center with a GET parameter on the URL of this form `?c=lat:lng:zoom`.
+Adding that attribute to our center object will synchronize the map center with a GET parameter on the URL of this form `?c=lat:lon:zoom`.
 Furthermore, whenever the map center is changed a new event `centerUrlHashChanged` will be emitted to the parent scope so you can update your `$location.search` with the new info (if you want).

 You can take a look of this feature on this [demo](http://tombatossals.github.io/angular-openlayers-directive/examples/022-url-hash-center-example.html).